jkonglab/DigitalPathology/index.md

 Note: Please [unblock third-party cookie](https://medium.com/@akohubteam/how-to-enable-third-party-cookies-on-your-browsers-f9a8143b8cc5) before you watch videos.

-Or, please following following steps to unblock cookied on Chrome:
+Or, please follow following steps to unblock cookied on Chrome:

 Step1: click the icon of a blocked eye on url address bar in Chrome, and click "Site not working"
 ![Step1](/images/step1.png)